pingcap/docs-dm/en/feature-overview.md

 - The column ID of the MySQL instance 1 table `test_1`.`t_1` is converted from `1` to `1 << (64-1-4) | 1 << (64-1-4 -7) | 1 << 44 | 1 = 580981944116838401`.
 - The row ID of the MySQL instance 2 table `test_1`.`t_2` is converted from `2` to `2 << (64-1-4) | 1 << (64-1-4 -7) | 2 << 44 | 2 = 1157460288606306306`.

-## Replication delay monitoring
+## Migration delay monitoring

-The heartbeat feature supports calculating the real-time replication delay between each replication task and MySQL or MariaDB based on real replication data.
+The heartbeat feature supports calculating the real-time migration delay between each migration task and MySQL or MariaDB based on real migration data.

 > **Note:**
 >
-> - The estimation accuracy of the replication delay is at the second level.
+> - The estimation accuracy of the migration delay is at the second level.
-> - The heartbeat related binlog will not be replicated into the downstream, which is discarded after calculating the replication delay.
+> - The heartbeat related binlog will not be migrated into the downstream, which is discarded after calculating the migration delay.

 ### System privileges